 Waaaay back at the beginning of this blog, I posted this Cauliflower & Leek Soup that is still one of our most popular recipes.
 I used cashews to make it creamy without actual cream, but since then I’ve realized that blended cauliflower can become SO creamy and delicious all by itself.
-Sometimes less is more and I just love the pure simple flavor of this all-vegetable soup.
+Sometimes less is more, and I love the pure simple flavor of this new all-vegetable roasted cauliflower soup.

 - 1 medium head cauliflower (about 2 lbs.)